Akashdip-N/Automatic-drone-delivery-system/README.md

 $ pip install -r requirements.txt
 ```

-# Run the code
+# To execute the code

+To execute the code, follow the steps below:
   * Open the jupyter notebook
   * Open the file `Linear Programming.ipynb`
   * Run the cells

 # Output
 The output of the code is the optimal solution of the linear programming problem.